- Code ECON8053

 Game theory has successfully been applied in a diverse range of fields, such as economics, political science, law, biology and computer science.
 The aim of this course is to provide an introduction to strategic thinking and analysis through the basic techniques of game theory and to illustrate the range of its applications in economics and business and other areas.
 While the level of the course will be introductory, and mathematical prerequisites are minimal, the presentation of the material will rely on precise logical arguments.

-• Appreciate and understand the underlying structure of simple games used in other courses;
+- demonstrate understanding of the underlying structure of simple games used in economics.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.